Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - Engineering Advocates: Illinois Engineering students visit K–12 schools to share their knowledge and love of engineering with @ 6000 youth per year.
 They conduct hands-on workshops at elementary and middle schools and make a PowerPoint presentation about engineering careers and admission to Illinois at high schools; they also conduct workshops for groups such as Girl Scouts and participate in conferences and career fairs for middle and high school students.

 - Engineering Days for high school students: Engineering Days is one of the best ways for prospective engineering students to see what being an engineer is all about.
 During the course of the day, you will learn about the different engineering fields, visit cutting-edge labs, talk to current college students about life as an engineering student, and get a good look at one of the nation's top rated engineering universities.
-Feb.
-15, March 15, March 29, and April 19, 2013.
+February 28, 2014; March 21, 2014; April 11, 2014; April 25, 2014.
 Register here.
-Dates for Fall 2013 TBA.
+Dates for Fall 2014 TBA.

 - Engineering Information Bureau: Programs for prospective students to learn about Illinois engineering opportunities: Engineering Campus Tours; Engineering Advocates; Engineering Days: Shadow an Engineer; Women in Engineering.